Healthy House

 The location is in the mountains west of Denver, Colorado in an aspen and conifer forest.
 The elevation is 9,000 feet (2745 m).
 The degree-day climate rating for the area is 9,300 degree-days (5150 Celsius degree-days).
 (Compared with a value of some 6000 (3300) for Denver.)
 There are occasional windstorms with winds as much as 100 miles per hour (160 kph) in the area so the design must accommodate that fact.

 Fire safety is a serious concern for this building area.
 Many of the local hillsides are very steep (30 ...
-60 degree slopes) and covered with dense conifer growth that would spread a fire very rapidly.
-To address this concern, trees were drastically thinned to some 200 feet (60 m) upwind of the house site for a defensible fire space.
+60 degree slopes) and covered with dense second-growth conifer growth that would spread a fire very rapidly.
+To address this concern, trees were drastically thinned to some 200 feet (60 m) around, and especially upwind, of the house site for a defensible fire space.
+The house siding is a pressed cement which resists combustion.
+The roof is a fire-safe rated material.
 Additional fire protection is provided with a 36-inch (92 cm) weed barrier cloth installed around the outside of the house and weighted down with rocks.
+And of course, kept free of weeds and grass with hot soapy vinegar.

 A passive solar design requires a long house east to west and narrow north to south.
 The result was a house with a floor footprint of 48 feet (14.6 m) east to west and 24 feet (7.3 m) north to south.
 To accomplish reasonable solar gain, the south windows are 5.9% of the floor area with a solar gain coefficient of 0.70, the east windows are 1.5% of the floor area, the west windows are 1.8% of the floor area, and the north windows are 3.4% of the floor area.

-For reasonable passive solar performance, a massive floor that can store heat is needed.
+For reasonable passive solar performance, a massive floor that can store heat during the day and release it at night is needed.
 This resulted in the following floor from bottom to top -

 A very important healthy house consideration is to minimize the presence of pesticides and formaldehyde based building chemicals leaking in the living space.
 (Hopefully for the duration that the house is habitable!)
 The following wall construction was used - from outside to inside, the wall consists of -

 The wall was then finished off inside with a low volatile organic compound interior paint.
-This results in a very well insulated and low infiltration wall rated for 110 miles per hour (176 kph) that causes no obvious problems.
+After a several day bakeout with the house temperature near 100 degrees, this has resulted in a very well insulated and low infiltration wall rated for 110 miles per hour (176 kph) that causes no obvious problems.

-Given this design, a heat source of 40,000 btu per hour input, which after the loss in efficiency for this elevation, is adequate to keep the house comfortable down to some -30 degrees Fahrenheit (-34 degrees C) outside temperature.
-A sealed combustion 40,000 BTU per hour input fireplace was installed in the living room to heat the house.
-There is no ductwork, either below the floor or over the ceiling, to distribute heat to the rest of the house; air circulation and floor conduction are adequate.
+Given this design, a heating system that would supply some 25,000 BTU into the living space is adequate to keep the house comfortable down to some -30 degrees Fahrenheit (-34 degrees C) outside temperature.
+To obtain this heat, a sealed combustion 40,000 BTU per hour input fireplace was installed in the living room to heat the house.
+Which, after derating for the the elevation, resulted in some 23,000 BTU available tor heating the house.
+In practice, a low-flame setting of 3/8 normal flame setting provides enough heat for comfortable year-round living.
+There is no ductwork, either below the floor or over the ceiling, to distribute heat to the rest of the house; a simple ceiling fan and floor conduction in the concrete slab are adequate for comfortable living.

 A house with a low infiltration rating must have means of allowing fresh air into the house and means of exhausting stale or contaminated air.
 To this end, manually operated 5-inch (12.7 cm) inlet vents were installed in the east and west walls.
 A 70 cubic feet per minute, outside exhausted, bathroom exhaust fan was installed in the bathroom.
 A standard range hood exhaust fan, again outside exhausted, was installed in the kitchen.

-An attached garage 24 by 24 feet (7.3 by 7.3 m) was very well sealed off from the house with 5/8 inch (1.6 cm) fire-rated drywall and both infiltration and fire barriers.
+An insulated attached garage, 24 by 24 feet (7.3 by 7.3 m), was very well sealed off from the house with 5/8 inch (1.6 cm) fire-rated drywall and both infiltration and fire barriers.
 The door to the garage from the house is a tight fitting 1 3/8 (3.5 cm) insulated steel door.
 The outside garage door is an insulated and tight fitting 1 3/4 inches (4.5 cm) thick unit.

 An interesting feature of off-grid photovoltaic systems, in the context of environmental illness is worth mentioning.
-Normal operation of the system is for sunlight to generate power in the photovoltaic panels which is stored in several large 1200 ampere-hour batteries at 24 volts direct current.
-An inverter takes the 24 volts DC and transforms it into 120 volt AC power for the house.
+Normal operation of the system is for sunlight to generate power in the photovoltaic panels which is stored in several large 1200 ampere-hour batteries at 24 volts.
+An inverter takes the 24 volts DC and transforms it into 120 volt AC power for powering a standard AC powered house.

 The result is a house with the following characteristics -